keremdiren1/markdownlar/README.md

     ),
 ```

+This part creates a title which
+  - is as big as 4 rem units
+  - is uppercase
-This part creates a title which is as big as 4 rem units, is uppercase, and has "PARAMETRIX" written.
-The "X" in "PARAMETRIX" is white, while other text is orange.
+  - has "PARAMETRIX" written.
+    - The "X" in "PARAMETRIX" is white, while "PARAMETRI" is orange.

 ``` javascript
     // Start Button